John Oldham (poet)

 John Oldham (9 August 1653 – 9 December 1683) was an English satirical poet and translator.
+John Dryden, England's first Poet Laureate, was one of his admirers and upon his death wrote an elegy "To the Memory of Mr. Oldham".

 Life and work

-Oldham was born in Shipton Moyne, Gloucestershire, the son of John Oldham, a non-conformist minister, and grandson of John Oldham the staunch anti-papist rector of Shipton Moyne and before that of Long Newton in Wiltshire.
-He was educated first at Tetbury Grammar School, then at St. Edmund Hall at the University of Oxford, where the Principal was Thomas Tully, an ex-headmaster from Oldham's school at Tetbury.
-Tully was "a person of severe morals, puritanically inclined and a struict Calvinist.
+Oldham was born in Shipton Moyne, Gloucestershire, the son of John Oldham, a non-conformist minister, and grandson of John Oldham the staunch anti-papist rector of Shipton Moyne and before that of Long Newnton in Wiltshire.
+He was educated first at Tetbury Grammar School, then at St Edmund Hall, Oxford, where the Principal was Thomas Tully, an ex-headmaster from Oldham's school at Tetbury.
+Tully was "a person of severe morals, puritanically inclin'd and a strict Calvinist".

 Oldham received a B. A. degree in May 1674.
-He became an usher at the Whitgift School in Croydon, Surrey (now in Greater London), a position that was poorly paid, monotonous and left little time for him to compose poetry; his discontent at the time was expressed in these lines from one of his satires - "To a friend about to leave University":
+He became an usher at the Whitgift School in Croydon, Surrey (now in Greater London), a position that was poorly paid, monotonous and left little time for him to compose poetry; his discontent at the time was expressed in these lines from one of his satires – "To a friend about to leave University":